The Bright Side of Being Bald!

-If you’re a hairlosser, hairwearer or an alopecian, you’re likely to have felt confusion, frustration, anger and fear because of your condition.
-You’ve probably been ashamed and embarrassed plenty of times.
-And you might think a post that talks about the advantages of alopecia is, well, full of crap.
+If you’ve started losing your hair, you’re likely to have felt confusion, frustration, anger and fear.
+You’ve probably been ashamed and embarrassed.
+And you might think a post that talks about the advantages of alopecia is full of crap.
+And maybe it is!

 Believe it or not, there are some benefits to being bald.
-Most of them are downright ridiculous but hey, if it means you can see alopecia in a less scary way, I’ve done my job!
+Many of them are ridiculous but hey, if it means you can see alopecia in a less scary way, I’ve done my job!

 # of salon visits per year: 5